logto-io/connectors/packages/connector-saml/README.md

 ### x509Certificate `Required`

-The x509 certificate generated from IdPs private key, IdP is expected to have this value available.<br/>The content of the certificate comes with `-----BEGIN CERTIFICATE-----` header and `-----END CERTIFICATE-----` tail.
+The x509 certificate generated from IdPs private key, IdP is expected to have this value available.

+The content of the certificate comes with `-----BEGIN CERTIFICATE-----` header and `-----END CERTIFICATE-----` tail.
 You should remove or replace newlines in the content with `\n` and then fill-in the value as string.

 ### idpMetadataXml `Required`

-The field is used to place contents from your IdP metadata XML file.<br/>You should remove all newlines and multiple consecutive spaces (more than 1 space), and add a backslash `\` before all double quotes `"` symbols.
+The field is used to place contents from your IdP metadata XML file.

+You should remove all newlines and multiple consecutive spaces (more than 1 space), and add a backslash `\` before all double quotes `"` symbols.

 > ℹ️ **Note**
 >
-> The XML parser we are using does not support customized namespace.<br/>If the IdP metadata comes with namespace, you should manually remove them.<br/>For namespace of XML file, see [reference](http://www.xmlmaster.org/en/article/d01/c10/).
+> The XML parser we are using does not support customized namespace.
+> If the IdP metadata comes with namespace, you should manually remove them.
+> For namespace of XML file, see [reference](http://www.xmlmaster.org/en/article/d01/c10/).

 ### assertionConsumerServiceUrl `Required`